cmda-bt/be-course-17-18/week-5.md

 *   Add support for getting all animals, getting one animal, removing an animal, and adding an animal
 *   Use the correct types for all fields
-*   Use at least three different tables
+*   Use at least two different tables

 #### Extra resources